-- List of investments in the FOC Excel template (Excel file and signed scan of Excel file) - Contracts between companies under obligation and receiving organisations - Proof of payment/statements including detailed purpose of payment and time of transfer
+- List of investments (FOC Excel template) - Contracts between companies under obligation and receiving organisations - Proof of payment/statements including detailed purpose of payment and time of transfer

-4.4.3 Expenses for authorised collective rights management organisations
+4.5.3 Expenses for authorised collective rights management organisations

 Payments to Swiss collective rights management organisations are in principle eligible, albeit to the extent that they are for Swiss films.
-The \rightarrow company subject to the investment obligation must clearly show which part of the payments is for Swiss films.
+The →company subject to the investment obligation must clearly show which part of the payments is for Swiss films.
 If it is not possible to ascertain the exact share accounted for by Swiss films, a breakdown based on the share of Swiss films in the entire film offer is also acceptable.
 If this is also impossible, the expenses will not be deemed eligible.

-- → Illustration of the calculation principles for every service (amounts are subsequently aggregated at company level) based on a fictional example: - On-demand SVOD service with an average of 300,000 subscriptions with 500 to 2000 works - Joint tariff JT 14, 2 francs per subscription and month - The share of the offer from relevant production countries, which also require compensation, is 20% - The share of Swiss films in the offer from the relevant production countries is 10%.
+- → Illustration of the calculation principles for every service (amounts are subsequently aggregated at company level) based on a fictional example: - On-demand SVOD service with an average of 300,000 subscriptions with 500 to 2000 works - Joint tariff JT 14, 2 francs per subscription and month - The share of the offer from relevant production countries, which also require compensation. is 20% - The share of Swiss films in the offer from the relevant production countries is 10%.

-Amount Calculation Result Basic remuneration JT 14 300 000 x 2.00 x 12 7 200 000 The company only pays for the offer from the relevant produc- tion countries 7 200 000 x 20% 1 440 000 Only part of the offer is eligible: the part relevant to Swiss films 1 440 000 x 10% 144 000
+Amount Calculation Result Basic remuneration JT 14 300 000 x 2.00 x 12 7 200 000 The company only pays for the offer from the relevant production countries 7 200 000 x 20% 1 440 000 Only part of the offer is eligible: the part relevant to Swiss films 1 440 000 x 10% 144 000